minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 In the new tuning algorithm, there is a gradual acceleration in frequency.
 During this acceleration, the hashrates aren’t displayed.
 This is required for optimal overclocking results.

 #### Why is the consumption in watts shown incorrectly?
 To display a correct approximation of consumption, any overclocking profile should be applied.
-Consumption will be displayed with an error of up to 10%.
+Consumption will be displayed with an error from +3% to -10%.

 #### I get unrealistic numbers on the fan speeds, for example, 30600 rpm and 509%.
 This is caused either by a broken fan or sensor.
 Antminers often write 30600 if they have a problem with obtaining stats from sensors.
 Recheck the connectors or replace fans.